cconzen/TranskribusBatchUpload/README.md

         └── page002.xml
 ```

-document_name: The name of the directory will be used as the document name in Transkribus.
+- _document_name_: The name of the directory will be used as the document name in Transkribus.
-image1.jpg, image2.jpg: Image files representing pages of the document.
+- _image1.jpg, image2.jpg_: Image files representing pages of the document.
-image1.xml, image2.xml: pageXML files.
+- _image1.xml, image2.xml_: pageXML files.

 ### Notes
 - Ensure that your images are in .jpg format and your XML files are named correctly.